 You can choose whatever side of that ethical debate that you want and feel morally secure, but there is no question that it can be debated.

-While that “other” side (the left to abrogate any misunderstanding) has, within its core philosophical directive, a commitment to discovery in order to find more relevant and useful solutions, that obligation creates disharmony in order to gain perspective.
-And that gives the side that does not require such validation all the justification it needs to deny them.
+On the left there is within its core philosophical directive, a commitment to discovery in order to find more relevant and useful solutions.
+That duality within itself creates disharmony between self-labeled Progressives and Moderates.
+That, in turn, gives a side that does not require such a commitment to discovery all the evidence it requires to deny them.